obsidian-community/obsidian-full-calendar/README.md

 Full Calendar is open to contributions!

 -   If you want to develop locally, make sure to make a symbolic link from `main.css` to `styles.css`.
-Obsidian expects a css file called `styles.css`, but esbuild will output one names `main.css`.
+Obsidian expects a css file called `styles.css`, but esbuild will output one named `main.css`.
 -   You can build the plugin for development by running `npm run dev`.
 -   The [hot reload plugin](https://github.com/pjeby/hot-reload) makes development a lot easier.